dasanchez/dasanchez.github.io/posts/p2p-photo-album.md

 ![Mom gets photo update](/assets/img/p2p-photo-album/sister-mom-update.svg)

-This setup does have a side added benefit of redundant data backups (assuming you have peers willing to host your bytes).
+This setup does have the added benefit of redundant data backups (assuming you have peers willing to host your bytes).
 If my computer breaks, I can recover the data as long as there is at least another machine online hosting the hyperdrive.

 ## Bonus: Hosting on a BeagleBone